SECTION TWO: Hidden Economics of Healthcare

 Let's recall what happened in Ireland when the corporate tax rate was reduced to 12.5% in 1983 from its former rate of 50% in 1982.
 Essentially nothing happened to government revenue, which has only varied at much as 10% between 1975 and 2015.
 There was hardly a ripple in 1983.
 That's not to say nothing happened, it just did not affect government revenue much.
 For that to be the case, it is mathematically necessary to have more corporations, each paying less tax.
 That's indeed what seemed to happen, but it took twenty years to convulse the Irish economy, starting from a comparatively low level.
 Ireland is mostly a rural nation, and new corporations came in from abroad (UK and Scandinavia, mostly) to locate primarily in Dublin, as city dwellers.
 That started a housing boom, which required mortgages, and eventually toppled the banks.
 The

 Irish corporate tax rates remained at 12.5% before, during and after the crash.
-The present American state and federal tax rate is the highest in the world, and our situation is that corporations are fleeing abroad to escape it.
+The present American state and the federal tax rate are the highest in the world, and our situation is that corporations are fleeing abroad to escape it.
 The corporate tax refugees in Ireland have so far generally remained in Ireland, probably because it is disruptive to move and the people speak English.

 Judging by the Irish experience, America could similarly expect the fundamentals might change more slowly than might be guessed, but probably more quickly than they did in Ireland.
 The net effect on government revenues would be negligible, but the effect on employment would be strikingly positive.
 With higher employment, wages would rise.
 Somebody would lose, but it wouldn't be America; a deft new President might even be able to deploy some new power abroad, peacefully but firmly.

 The current President might have to ride a bucking broncho for a few weeks.
 So in summary, most of the economic turmoil to be feared would likely be short-term and in the financial markets.
-I can easily imagine the scepticism with which the affected employees would greet this analysis, and all the op-ed columns in the usual newspapers.
+I can easily imagine the skepticism with which the affected employees would greet this analysis and all the op-ed columns in the usual newspapers.
 Balanced against that, American medical care would at least get a lot of distortion wrung out of its accounting processes, and surely would be improved in the long run, by regaining control of its own finances.

 Let's return to the details.
 It is sometimes argued the gift of insurance premiums is an addition to the salary, but almost all economists agree the salary soon re-adjusts up or down, to reappear in the pay packet.
 Stop calling it wages and treat it as total wage costs, and you soon see the point.
 No doubt it takes time to adjust, and it seems fair to say the employer benefits from corporate tax reduction more quickly than the individual employee does.
 The tax amount comes close to $2000 per year per employee.
 Because the hidden benefit lies in taxes, the profitability of the company enters in as well, and what is true of one employer may not be as true of another.
 In particular, it is not true of the government and non-profit sectors, who have no corporate income taxes to pay.
 There may be some political hope in that.

 If a business is profitable to the full limit of corporate taxes, the nominal benefit is the full limit of the employee's tax bracket, but the offset to the employer can be about twice that rate in corporate taxes.
-Here, we assume a blended income tax rate of 20% for the employee, and 39% top state and federal rates for the employer.
-In companies with 10,000 employees the financial saving alone can be considerable.
+Here, we assume a blended income tax rate of 20% for the employee and 39% top state and federal rates for the employer.
+In companies with 10,000 employees, financial saving alone can be considerable.
 Almost all corporations listed on an exchange are profitable most of the time; there might be more swing in smaller businesses.

 Anyway, sometimes it just seems more attractive for small businesses to have Subchapter S tax treatment.
 On that subject, it is a little difficult to say what pressures motivate small family businesses.
-Some people allege the whole Subchapter S complexity is a reaction to utilizing this distinction, and therefore should be counted as an indirect benefit of the Henry Kaiser gambit.
+Some people allege the whole Subchapter S complexity is a reaction to utilizing this distinction and therefore should be counted as an indirect benefit of the Henry Kaiser gambit.
 During the 2009 Tea Party agitations however, it was noticeable that small businessmen at the microphone were extremely vocal in their opposition to Obamacare.
 Unfortunately, it is hard to know how well small business understands the inside operations of big businesses.
 As they say, Macy's doesn't tell Gimbels.

-With regard to all employees as a class, it seems safe to say people who are well enough to be employed, have mostly lower healthcare costs, and therefore seem more attractive in the eyes of their health insurance company.
+With regard to all employees as a class, it seems safe to say, people who are well enough to be employed, have mostly lower healthcare costs, and therefore seem more attractive in the eyes of their health insurance company.
 That would maybe result in lower premiums.
 Since only 25% of persons aged 25-34 are insured, Obamacare calculated they would break even if they enrolled 40% of the "young invincibles" at average rates.
 Generally speaking, that would be males, who -- without the Henry Kaiser gimmick -- might have an 80% avoidance rate.
 But remember, there's also the automobile insurance phenomenon: compulsory auto insurance induces a great many to stop paying premiums after the first month or two.

 With Obamacare, the dropout rate is reported to be 13% during the first year of operation.
-The kids resent being overcharged for something they feel they don't need, and calling them "young invincibles" inflames rather than softens that feeling.
+The kids resent being overcharged for something they feel they don't need and calling them "young invincibles" inflames rather than softens that feeling.
 The much more important point is they don't get anything back when they are older , except sympathy.
 That's the central flaw in employer-based one-year term insurance, and let's hope you notice the Health Savings Account corrects the injustice.
 With auto accidents, young people have higher rates, and that's accepted as normal.
 With health insurance following the same logic, it ought to be the other way around, shouldn't it?

 Taken all together, it is pretty easy to see why big business demanded a one-year exempted delay from Obamacare, which later was extended another year.
-No doubt they intend to keep a low profile, but will keep demanding "temporary" exemptions, at least until the recession is over, and possibly forever.
+No doubt they intend to keep a low profile but will keep demanding "temporary" exemptions, at least until the recession is over, and possibly forever.
 Until we see the eventual experience with employees, the largest group affected, it will be impossible to predict the limits of the subsidy program for the uninsured.
 Nevertheless, it is fairly obvious this essentially political impasse is being treated as an untouchable issue, and believable estimations of "fairness" will be a long time in coming.
 Businesses of all sizes like to present themselves as a big happy family.
-But in fact the large common market produced by our continental boundaries means a comparatively small amount of American trade (but admittedly a growing one) is international.
+But in fact, the large common market produced by our continental boundaries means a comparatively small amount of American trade (but admittedly a growing one) is international.
 The main competition for big American business is small American business, and don't you forget it.

 To a fairly large extent, this split is also a split between family-controlled business and stockholder-controlled business, between Subchapter S and Subchapter C corporations, and between university-educated management and small-college educated bosses.
 It's geographic, it's regional; it's R and it's D. If you ever watched a pro football game with businessmen in the audience, you know both large ones and small ones always feel challenged, and both intend to win, even when they might both end up losing.